X-czh/Algorithms-LeetCode/400-499/437-Path Sum III.md

 ## Approach 1: Brute Force (DFS + BFS)

-BFS to iterathe tree, from each node, run DFS to count number of path sums that equals target.
+BFS to iterate tree, from each node, run DFS to count number of path sums that equals target.

 Time complexity: O(n^2).